Rapptz/discord.py/docs/guide/topics/embeds.rst

 - ``title`` to set the title of the embed.
 - ``description`` to set the description of the embed.

+Let's take a look at what else we can add to an embed.

 Using Embed Components
 -----------------------